-Aware Super has recognised two defined benefit sub funds being the Health Super DB Fund and the Victorian Independent Schools Superannuation Fund (VISSF) DB Fund (together as, the "DB Funds").
+Aware Super recognised two defined benefit sub funds being the Health Super DB Fund and the Victorian Independent Schools Superannuation Fund (VISSF) DB Fund (together as the "DB Funds").
+The Health Super defined benefit plan was closed to new members from the 1 January 1994, with all new members subsequent to that date joining the defined contribution plan of the Fund.
+On 31 March 2023 all of the VISSF DB sub-funds were wound up.

-The Fund engages qualified actuaries annually and also when a Triennial review is scheduled to measure defined benefit member liabilities in each of its two defined benefit funds.
-The appointed actuaries report to the Trustee on the status of the defined benefit sub funds.
-Where a sub fund is in, or likely to enter, an unsatisfactory financial position, the report will set out any remedial action and agreed rectification programs.
+The Fund engages qualified actuaries annually.
+The appointed actuaries report to the Trustee on the status of the defined benefit sub-funds.
+Where a sub-fund is in, or likely to enter, an unsatisfactory financial position, the report will set out any remedial action and agreed rectification programs.